itmaster-biz-ua/Morse/README.md

 <!-- END COMPATIBILITY TABLE -->

-# Dependencies
- *

 ## Documentation and doxygen
 See https://itmaster.biz.ua/electronics/arduino.html

-Written by Serhiy Matviyenko
+Written by Serhiy Matviyenko.

-MIT license, check license.txt for more information All text above must be included in any redistribution
+MIT license, check license.txt for more information.

+All text above must be included in any redistribution.